-Table 2-6 Button, vent, and fingerprint reader and their descriptions
+Table 2-6 Button and fingerprint reader and their descriptions

-Comp onent Description (1) Vent Enables airflow to cool internal components.
-NOTE: The computer fan starts up automatically to cool internal components and prevent overheating.
-It is normal for the internal fan to cycle on and off during routine operation.
-(2) ( l) Power button When the computer is off, press the button briefly to turn on the computer.
-When the computer is on, press the button briefly to initiate Sleep.
-When the computer is in the Sleep state, press the button briefly to exit Sleep (select products only).
-When the computer is in Hibernation, press the button briefly to exit Hibernation.
-IMPORTANT: Pressing and holding down the power button results in the loss of unsaved information.
-If the computer has stopped responding and shutdown procedures are ineffective, press and hold the power button down for at least 10 seconds to turn off the computer.
-To learn more about your power settings, see your power options:
+Component Description (1) (l) Power button • When the computer is off, press the button briefly to turn on the computer. • When the computer is on, press the button briefly to initiate Sleep. • When the computer is in the Sleep state, press the button briefly to exit Sleep (select products only). • When the computer is in Hibernation, press the button briefly to exit Hibernation.
+ORTANT: Pressing and holding down the power button lts in the loss of unsaved information. pro e computer has stopped responding and shutdown cedures are ineffective, press and hold the power button on for at least 10 seconds to turn off the computer.
+To l earn more about your power and sleep settings:

-Table 2-6 Button, vent, and fingerprint reader and their descriptions (continued)
+Table 2-6 Button and fingerprint reader and their descriptions (continued)

-Component Description ▲ Right-click the Power icon , and then select Power Options .
-(3) Fingerprint reader (select products only) Allows a fingerprint logon to Windows, instead of a password logon. ■ Swipe down across the fingerprint reader.
+Comp onent Description ▲ Right-click the Power icon , and then select Power and sleep settings.
+(2) \$ Fingerprint reader (select products only) Allows a fingerprint logon to Windows, instead of a password logon. ▲ Swipe down across the fingerprint reader.
+See Using Windows Hello (select products only) on page 46 for details.
 IMPORTANT: To prevent fingerprint logon issues, make sure when you register your fingerprint that all sides of your finger are registered by the fingerprint reader.